challyed/comp120-echalumeau/notuber/README.md

  - This help me figure out the infowindow http://www.svennerberg.com/2011/04/calculating-distances-and-areas-in-google-maps-api-3/
   - reading this to help figure out distnace cal
-  This was a better read of how to figure out the location https://stackoverflow.com/questions/4057665/google-maps-api-v3-find-nearest-markers/18114276#18114276 Figuring out how to do the google places https://betterprogramming.pub/getting-the-best-places-in-town-with-the-google-maps-api-b23e2ab12510 Say approximately how many hours you have spent completing the lab.
+  -This was a better read of how to figure out the location https://stackoverflow.com/questions/4057665/google-maps-api-v3-find-nearest-markers/18114276#18114276 -Figuring out how to do the google places https://betterprogramming.pub/getting-the-best-places-in-town-with-the-google-maps-api-b23e2ab12510 Say approximately how many hours you have spent completing the lab.
 This took more then 6 hours
-big issues with understanding callbacks,  and functions within functions FINALLY
+big issues with understanding callbacks,  and functions within functions Note
-Note
 Taking the extra time on lab 10 to figure out the last two parts Trying to think about the functions